 Complimentary networking events are held on the third Wednesday of every month at various Concord venues, where young professionals can interact socially, build a network of contacts, exchange ideas and have fun.
 Lunch & Learn and enrichment series are also offered throughout the year.
 Check back often to see what's new, and be sure to follow us on social media for all the latest updates: Facebook, Twitter, Instagram and LinkedIn.

 To sign up for our e-news updates, email email@example.com .

 The Concord Monitor recently published an article about CYPN, written by our very own Steering Committee Chair, Erin Schaick!

 Click here to read the feature in full.

-The City of Concord recently featured CYPN Steering Committee outgoing Chair Angie Lane as part of a video series on important resources in the state capital:
+The City of Concord featured CYPN Steering Committee Past Chair Angie Lane as part of a video series on important resources in the state capital: